What is motherese?

 Back when I was in school we were taught to use telegraphic speech, especially when working with children with a language delay.

-However, researcher Marc Fey* and others recently found that using telegraphic speech may actually hinder a child’s language development, especially if the child has a language delay.
+However, researcher Marc Fey* and others have found that using telegraphic speech may actually hinder a child’s language development, especially if the child has a language delay.

 A child needs to hear correct grammar in order for them to use it.

 No you should not!
 Baby talk is fine and can be beneficial to learning a language.

 - use short sentences that contain grammar as much as possible